-Of course, no surf shck would be complete without surf/wake board storage.
-The fishermans net above the ladder is also a nice touch.
+Of course, no surf shack would be complete without surf/wakeboard storage.
+The fisherman’s net above the ladder is also a nice touch.

 Ikea Kura Colourful Hack

-We thought we would end with a bit of colour in this awesome Ikea KURA hack from Fru Silver.
-They have used the good old wallpaper matching trick to help the bed sit well in the room as well as painting the frame in a matching yellow.
+We thought we would end with some colour in this awesome Ikea KURA hack from Fru Silver.
+They have used the good old wallpaper matching trick to help the bed sit well in the room and painted the frame a matching yellow.
 The contrasting pink curtains across the bed are an inspired choice.